Managing Instructor Qualification Records

 - Active (green): More than 30 days until expiration

-- Expiring Soon (yellow): Within 30 days of expiration
+- Expiring (yellow): Within 30 days of expiration

 - Inactive (red): Expired or missing required records